adamarama/tech-writing/Knowledge Engineering/EmuTV/Technical Playbook.md

 Correlate failures with recent changes whenever possible.

 ## Failure Isolation Workflow
+A failure isolation workflow confines the scope of an incident to a specific area, ideally preventing it from cascading into a widespread outage.
+It acts as a targeted blueprint for troubleshooting and debugging, allowing you to convert vague system errors into actionable diagnoses for faster resolution.

 Never start with assumptions.
-Use the following sequence to begin working through the issue:
+Instead, use the following sequence to begin working through the issue:

 ### Step 1: Verify Identity Domain
 Playback depends on successful user authentication.